jrobinson123/tripleTree/README.md

 # tripleTree

-A fun variation on a classic data structure!
+A fun variation on a classic binary tree data structure.
+In my version, each tree has three children instead of two.